yay135/gene_connectivity/readme.md

 This will train a pna model on tcga ccle breast cancer dataset and with additional edges such as correlations, PPI, Hic edges, and Pathway edges.

 ## Team
+If you have any questions or concerns about the project, please contact the following team memeber:
 Fengyao Yan fxy134@miami.edu